-Both the Five Star Movement and the Lega are bad news for Europe and Marine Le Pen was quick to congratulate herself with Salvini: “Europe is having a terrible evening” she tweeted with a smirk as the first poll results came in.
-Steve Bannon came to Rome a few days before the elections to enjoy the spectacle and you can bet Vladimir Putin was equally happy.
-He loves nothing better than a destabilized Europe, though he is probably sad to see Berlusconi’s defeat – after all, they were good friends.
+Both, of course, are bad news for Europe and Marine Le Pen was quick to congratulate herself with Salvini: “Europe is having a terrible evening” she tweeted with a smirk.
+And you can bet Vladimir Putin was equally happy, he loves nothing better than a destabilized Europe, though he is probably sad to see Berlusconi’s defeat – after all, they were good friends.

-Bottom line, the gridlock is easy to explain: Di Maio, bright-eyed and bushy-tailed, his tie neatly knotted, declares he’s ready to govern.
-Bearded and somber, Salvini, standing strong on his “Italians First” Trumpian platform, claims that he has a “right and duty” to govern.
+Di Maio, bright-eyed and bushy-tailed, his tie neatly knotted, declared he’s ready to govern.
+Bearded and somber, Salvini, standing strong on his “Italians First” Trumpian platform, claimed that he has a “right and duty” to govern.

 Now, of course, that won’t happen.
-While the FI got stuck behind the Lega, the PD dropped calamitously below 19%.
-They just don’t have the numbers to pull it off.
+FI got stuck at 14% (I’m rounding off all the numbers here) while the PD dropped calamitously below 19%.
+And that means they just don’t have the numbers to pull it off.

-But the solutions they offer are diametrically different.
-Salvini’s Lega wants to “reclaim sovereignty” on the Euro and distance Italy from Brussels, echoing Brexit, and talks of a flat tax to help business.
+But the solutions they offer differ (almost) diametrically.
+Salvini’s Lega offers to “reclaim sovereignty” on the Euro, echoing Brexit, and talk of a flat tax to help business.
 In contrast, The Five Star Movement has deep roots on the left.
 As Luciano Fontana, the chief editor of the Corriere della Sera newspaper, pointed out on a TV talk show I watched, the Movement’s economic platform “is not only left-wing, it is almost far left”.
-They talk of providing every citizen with a minimum basic income.
+They talk of providing every citizen with a minimum income.
+And the Movement is firmly grounded in an anti-establishment position.

-Moreover, its anti-establishment policy means it won’t work with any other party, in the sense that it won’t give a seat in government to anyone else.
+To be clear: That means it won’t work with any other party, in the sense that it won’t give a seat in government to anyone else.
 If it did, it would be reneging on its founding principles, something its electorate won’t allow.
-However, the Movement, unlike the Lega, has softened its views on Europe and is no longer talking of carrying out a referendum on the Euro.
+Moreover, the Movement has softened its views on Europe and is no longer talking of carrying out a referendum on the Euro.
+The Lega, on the other hand, continues to be firmly committed to taking Italy out of the European Union.

-Perhaps the most remarkable (and so far little noted) fact was the high affluence at the polls: 73%, higher than in any recent elections.
-This indicates that, for the first time, the “party of abstention” – those who are undecided and/or do not want to vote because they are too disgusted with the political class – set aside their doubts and actually voted.
+The election took place on 4 March, a rainy Sunday that saw remarkable affluence to the voting polls, 73%, higher than any in recent elections.
+This indicates that, for the first time, the “party of the abstentionists” – those who are undecided and/or do not want to vote because they are too disgusted with the political class – set aside their doubts and disgust and actually voted.

 An Anti-Establishment Vote

 This is important, and the political class should take note.
-More than populism, nationalism, fear of immigrants or protest over economic conditions, the vote was really anti-establishment: All the parties in the opposition won, and the PD, the governing party for the last five years, lost.
+The vote was really an anti-establishment vote: All the parties in the opposition won, and the PD, the governing party for the last five years, lost.
 And lost big.

-Several iconic figures exited political life.
-Berlusconi, of course, but many others too, chief among them Massimo D’Alema who had tried yet another trick of his to split the PD (and presumably send Renzi, the PD Secretary home) by forming a new party of his own at the last minute.
-Launched last December, it was called Free and Equal (Liberi e Uguali – LeU).
-As luck would have it, LeU did very poorly, around 3%, far from the 7% D’Alema and his friend and LeU co-founder Pietro Grasso had hoped.
+Along with Berlusconi, a series of old, tired and tiresome politicians was sent home, chief among them D’Alema who had tried yet another trick of his to split the PD (and presumably send Renzi, the PD Secretary home) by forming a new party of his own at the last minute.
+Launched last December, it was called Free and Equal (Liberi e Ugualu – LeU).
+As luck would have it, LeU did very poorly, around 3%, far from the 7% D’Alema and his friend and LeU co-founder Grasso had hoped.
 Cherry on the cake, D’Alema was roundly defeated in his hometown (he got just 3%).

 After all, it took Germany five months to form a coalition government.
 The German political landscape, while also tri-polar like Italy’s, was less complicated, with the populist Alternative for Germany clearly in the minority.
 Here, in Italy, the situation is also tri-polar but far more complex, none of the three poles is clearly small and can be dismissed.